Credit Card Perks That Will Help Save Your Valentine’s Day

 Take Advantage of Your Credit Card Concierge

 Making date plans on Valentine’s Day can be as challenging as finding a gift.
-Restaurants triple their normal prices, reservations need to be booked weeks in advance, and popular entertainment venues sell out before you can even decide how to celebrate the day.
+Restaurants triple their regular prices, reservations need to be booked weeks in advance, and popular entertainment venues sell out before you can even decide how to celebrate the day.

 That’s where your credit card concierge can come in handy.

 A lot of people aren’t even aware that their credit cards come with a concierge service - and not all credit cards do.
-But if you have one, you’re really missing out if you don’t use it.
+But if you have one, you’re missing out if you don’t use it.
 (And not just on Valentine’s Day - a credit card concierge can also be extremely helpful for booking travel for less as well.)

 Much like a hotel concierge, a credit card concierge acts like a personal assistant who can help you find restaurants, make reservations, book event tickets, and even locate hard to find items.
-So, if you find out that your original Valentine’s plans were foiled by everyone else having the same idea, call your credit card concierge.
+So, if you discover that your original Valentine’s plans were foiled by everyone else having the same idea, call your credit card concierge.
 They may be able to help you access sold out venues or help you find an even better activity to book.

 When you contact your credit card concierge, make sure you let them know the price range you need to stay within.
 While they may be able to find you deals, it’s most important that they don’t lead you down a path that could accidentally blow your budget.
 Going back to those Valentine’s Day expectations, hearing about extravagant plans can be enough to make you think you have to do them (especially if it seems like that’s what everyone else is doing).

 On the flip side, don’t worry about getting booked for something you haven’t agreed to.
 It’s your concierge’s job to do research that can help you find what you’re looking for, not to book something without your consent.
 A concierge is there to help you, not to sell you something.
-Take advantage of this benefit and you might save money and score an awesome plan for Valentine’s Day.
+Take advantage of this benefit, and you might save money and score an excellent plan for Valentine’s Day.